-- 5.1.14 FDP_ITC.1 Import of user data without security attributes - 5.1.14.1 FDP_ITC.1.1 The TSF shall enforce the [assignment: discretionary Access Control Policy] when importing user data, controlled under the SFP, from outside of the TSC. - 5.1.14.2 FDP_ITC.1.2 The TSF shall ignore any security attributes associated with the user data when imported from outside the TSC. - 5.1.14.3 FDP_ITC.1.3 The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TSC: [assignment: additional importation control rules]. - 5.1.15 FDP_RIP.1 Subset residual information protection - 5.1.15.1 FDP_RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the [selection: allocation of the resource] to the following objects: [assignment: list of objects].
+- 5.1.18.1 FDP_IFF.1.1 The TSF shall enforce the Discretionary Access Control Policy based on the following types of subject and information security attributes: [assignment: the minimum number and type of security attributes]. - 5.1.18.2 FDP_IFF.1.2 The TSF shall permit an information flow between a controlled subject and controlled information via a controlled operation if the following rules hold: [assignment: for each operation, the security attribute-based relationship that must hold between subject and information security attributes]. - 5.1.18.3 FDP_IFF.1.3 The TSF shall enforce the [assignment: additional information flow control SFP rules]. - 5.1.18.4 FDP_IFF.1.4 The TSF shall provide the following [assignment: list of additional SFP capabilities]. - 5.1.18.5 FDP_IFF.1.5 The TSF shall explicitly authorize an information flow based on the following rules: [assignment: rules, based on security attributes, that explicitly authorize information flows]. - 5.1.18.6 FDP_IFF.1.6 The TSF shall explicitly deny an information flow based on the following rules: [assignment: rules, based on security attributes, that explicitly deny information flows]. - 5.1.19 FDP_ITC.1 Import of user data without security attributes - 5.1.19.1 FDP_ITC.1.1 The TSF shall enforce the [assignment: discretionary Access Control Policy] when importing user data, controlled under the SFP, from outside of the TSC. - 5.1.19.2 FDP_ITC.1.2 The TSF shall ignore any security attributes associated with the user data when imported from outside the TSC. - 5.1.19.3 FDP_ITC.1.3 The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TSC: [assignment: additional importation control rules]. - 5.1.20 FDP_RIP.1 Subset residual information protection - 5.1.20.1 FDP_RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the [selection: allocation of the resource] to the following objects: [assignment: list of objects].